• Art magazine

 Open storage options offer easy access to the objects that you most often need, while other things can be kept in closed containers.

 A pinbare wall or a magnetic board can also be useful to keep an eye on inspiration, sketches or important appointments.
-Keep your tools and materials at hand so that you can fully concentrate on your work.
+Keep your tools and materials at hand so that you can concentrate all around on your work.

 Both the young artist J Ennifer Bocian (youtube.com/@faunaonpaper) and the Berliner Jette (youtube.com/jette) with her industrial design atelier have wonderful tips for a well-thought-out organization of your work and work areas: